robertue1/Targeted_marketing_campaign/README.md

-# Targeting areas for an EV charging station company
+# Geographic targeting for Ads of an EV charging station company.

-Roberto Linares
+by Roberto Linares